phriscage/beer-app/README.md

 ## <a name="todo">To Do!</a>
-* Frontend has not been containerized and ported to K8s yet.
-Manual installation required for now...
+* ~~Frontend has not been containerized and ported to K8s yet.
+Manual installation required for now...~~ updated
 * Add Cloud DNS A/CNAME record creation in app